 Perhaps in part in due to its political environment and the fact that it is relatively expensive, the US is not high on a lot of peoples overland travel destinations.
 Even taking the exchange rate into consideration though, in comparison to Western Europe and Australia I think the food, fuel and alcohol is cheaper, as are the insurance and registration costs.
 The road networks are second to none with barely any tolls and the continent has some truly dramatic and contrasting landscapes.

-I purchased my vehicle ‘The General’ in Canada and had already done more than 8000 kms through Alberta, British Columbia, The Yukon Territories and Alaska camping in mostly legitimate campsites.
+I purchased my vehicle ‘The General’ in Canada and had already done more than 8000 kms through Alberta, British Columbia, the Yukon Territory and Alaska camping in mostly legitimate campsites.
 They ranged from a $7 per night parking spot with a drop toilet to upwards of $45 per night for full hook up drive through lots designed for six-figure RVs requiring water, power, Wi-Fi and even satellite TV connections.
 But none of this is necessary or even preferable if you’re prepared to rough it a little bit and venture even slightly off the beaten path.